StarRocks/starrocks/docs/reference/System_variable.md

   > **NOTICE**
   >
-  > After you use `sql_dialect` to specify a SQL dialect, identifiers are not case-sensitive by default.
-In this situation, when you query tables in StarRocks, you must make sure that the identifiers in your queries are in lower case.
-If you use uppercase identifiers, your queries will fail.
+  > After you configure StarRocks to use the Trino dialect, identifiers in queries are not case-sensitive by default.
+Therefore, you must specify names in lowercase for your databases and tables at database and table creation.
+If you specify database and table names in uppercase, queries against these databases and tables will fail.

 * io_tasks_per_scan_operator (v3.0 and later)